DESTINATION ITINERARIES

 Jungfraujoch: <Tickets> <Map>

-• Option 2.
-From Interlaken Ost rail station - Take the train to Grindelwald, —where you'll change to the train to Kleine Scheidegg.
-At Kleine Scheidegg, you'll change trains for the last leg to Jungfraujoch.
+• Route: From Interlaken Ost rail station - Take the train to Lauterbrunnen and change trains to go up to the mountain village of Wengen.
+From Wengen, continue to Kleine Scheidegg and switch trains there for the final ride

 —Check the weather conditions on the top of the mountains - Webcams - Unless the forecast calls for good weather, it would be a waste of time to venture on trails on cloudy/rainy days.